-APPENDIX I

-UNIVERSITY OF MALTA

-ADVANCED MATRICULATION EXAMINAT TION - GEOGRAPHY

-The Practical work - Short-term field report The Individual Fieldwork Report rts

-This sheet must be completed and duly signed, a and placed on top of the candidate's work.

-Name of School/Centre:

-Name of Candidate:

-Candidate's Identity Card Number:

-AUTHENTICATION by the GEOGRAPHY TU TTOR

-en kept under regular supervision and that, to the ven apart from any which is acceptable under the id recorded.

-Name of Tutor (block letters):

-Tutor's Signature: Date:

-Rubber Stamp of School/Centre:
+APPENDIX I UNIVERSITY OF MALTA ADVANCED MATRICULATION EXAMINATION - GEOGRAPHY The Practical work - Short-term field reports • The Individual Fieldwork Report This sheet must be completed and duly signed, and placed on top of the candidate's work.
+Name of School/Centre: Name of Candidate: Candidate's Identity Card Number: AUTHENTICATION by the GEOGRAPHY TUTOR I declare that the candidate's activities have been kept under regular supervision and that, to the best of my knowledge, no assistance has been given apart from any which is acceptable under the scheme of assessment and has been identified and recorded.
+Name of Tutor (block letters): Tutor's Signature: Date: Rubber Stamp of School/Centre:

 AUTHENTICATION by the CANDIDATE

-I declare that I have produced the work involuding which is acceptable under the scheme of assessment lved without external assistance apart from any nent and is recorded.
+I declare that I have produced the work involved without external assistance apart from any which is acceptable under the scheme of assessment and is recorded.

-Candidate's Signature: Date:
+Candidate's Signature: Date: Canuluate S Signature.
+Date.